omarrama555/Data_Science_from_Scratch-_WITH-_PYTHo/introduction.md

 ### How?
 - Use text analysis on posts and comments to extract topics.
 - Classify these topics and recommend personalized content or training.

-## 9. Onward
-The introduction wraps up by stating that the book will guide you step by step from scratch.
-You’ll build your own data science tools using Python—without relying on libraries like Pandas or Scikit-learn.
-The goal is to understand the foundations deeply.

----